 What Do Backers Look Out For?
 How to Shape a Successful Business Plan

-The authors of The Business Plan Workbook draw on years of teaching and research at Cranfield University to share what features the successful business plans had in common.
+The authors of 'The Business Plan Workbook' draw on years of teaching and research at Cranfield University to share what features successful business plans have in common.

 Lenders want to be sure their money is safe, investors need to be enticed by the expectation of future profits, and managers, be they running a health service, utility company or charity, want to be convinced that the proposal is (a) needed and (b) likely to come in on time and budget.

-Based on their experience at Cranfield University, the authors of The Business Plan Workbook have noted over the years that the plans that succeed meet ALL of the following requirements.
+Based on their experience at Cranfield University, I have noted over the years that the business plans that succeed meet all of the following requirements:

 Evidence of market orientation and focus

-Business plans that occupy more space with product descriptions and technical explanations than with explaining how products will be sold and to whom usually get cold-shouldered by the financiers.
+Business plans that occupy more space with product descriptions and technical explanations, than with explaining how products will be sold and to whom, usually get cold-shouldered by the financiers.

 Evidence of customer and user acceptance

-Under these circumstances you have to show that the ‘problem,’ your innovation seeks to solve is a real one, and a substantial one that a large number of people will pay for!
+Under these circumstances, you have to show that the ‘problem’ your innovation seeks to solve is not only a real one, but a substantial one that a large number of people will pay for!

 Exclusive rights to a product through patents, copyright, trademark protection or a licence helps to reduce the apparent riskiness of a venture in the financier’s eyes, as these can limit competition - for a while, at least.

 Anyone lending money to or investing in a venture will expect the entrepreneur to have given some thought to his or her needs, and to have explained how these can be accommodated in the business plan.

 Make your growth forecasts believable: support them with hard facts where possible.
 If they are on the low side, then approach the more cautious lending banker, rather than venture capitalists.
 The former often see a modest forecast as a virtue, lending credibility to the business proposal as a whole.